Why ERA test?

 Therefore, if you have experienced any of these alterations since your previous ERA®, you may consider repeating the test.

 A recommendation regarding the timing of embryo transfer can be made in approximately 90% of the cases.
-For the remainder of cases a recommendation to repeat tes ting would be made.
+For the remaining of cases a recommendation to repeat the test would be made.
 Your ERA® test report will indicate if embryo transfer or repeat testing is recommended.

 You might need to repeat your ERA® test if you get an inconclusive result.
 This happens in less than 5% of cases.